Arpit-Kumar-198/JavaScript-Mini-Projects/README.md

 Welcome to my collection of JavaScript mini-projects!
 These projects are built using HTML, CSS, and JavaScript with the goal of learning and practicing core frontend concepts.

-⚠️ Note: The projects are not responsive and are best viewed on a desktop screen.
+All projects are fully responsive and can be viewed comfortably on any device — desktop, tablet, or mobile.

 ⚠️ These projects are made for learning purposes only.